LinuxDroidMaster/Termux-Desktops/Documentation/HardwareAcceleration.md

 # Hardware Acceleration in Termux
 > [!WARNING]
 > Work In Progress.
 I would like to include here all the info I got while I'm still researching the topic.
+If you find any errors  or misconceptions, please comment on Youtube, Telegram or open an issue on this Github

 ## 1. Install packages
 You need to install the following packages in Termux: